 Although it is a theatre camp, the staff of Camp Shakespeare has added classic summer camp experiences into the mix.
 For example, participants learn camp songs, go on field trips and have scavenger hunts.
 There are half day or full day opportunities for the younger campers, ages 7 and up participate in full days.
 This camp would make an ideal pairing with a family trip to see Shakespeare in the Park.

 Learn basic Taekwondo and go on occasional field trips to the zoo, pools and parks.
 A summer camp designed to teach life skills while making friends and having fun in a positive environment, Hwang's appeals to the sporty set.

 Code, game, create!
 At iD Tech Camps held at the University of Louisville, students ages 7-17 code apps, design video games, mod in Minecraft, engineer robots, build websites, produce movies, and more.
 Kids meet new friends and gain a competitive edge for school and future STEM careers.
 Call 1-888-709-8324 to register.

-A spot to play, make friends, swim in the pool, and learn to grow and harvest vegetables, JCC offers up a rounded day camp experience.
-Each morning campers gather for music, singing and dancing.
+A spot to play, make friends, and swim in the pool, Camp J offers up a rounded day camp experience.
 It's a fun way to start the day and prep kids for the entertaining activities and stories that will be shared throughout the day.